Irene Khan: Human rights

 Khan helped to create the organisation Concern Universal in 1977, an international development and emergency relief organisation.
 She began her career as a human rights activist with the International Commission of Jurists in 1979.

 Khan went to work at the United Nations in 1980.
 She spent 20 years at the United Nations High Commissioner for Refugees (UNHCR).
 In 1995 she was appointed UNHCR India's Chief of Mission, becoming the youngest UNHCR country representative at that time.
 During the Kosovo crisis in 1999, Khan led the UNHCR team in the Republic of Macedonia for three months.
-She was appointed as Deputy Director of International Protection of UNHCR later that year.
+She was appointed as deputy director of International Protection of UNHCR later that year.

-In August 2001 Irene Khan was appointed as Secretary General of Amnesty International.
+In August 2001, Khan was appointed as Secretary General of Amnesty International.
 During her tenure she expanded the mandate of Amnesty International to include economic, social and cultural rights, launched the first global campaign to Stop Violence Against Women, for which she received the Sydney Peace Prize, and campaigned against the War on Terror and unlawful detention of terrorism suspects in Guantanamo Bay.

-In January 2012 Khan was elected by member states to serve as Director-General of the International Development Law Organization, the world's only inter-governmental organization devoted to the rule of law and development.
+In January 2012, Khan was elected by member states to serve as Director-General of the International Development Law Organization, the world's only inter-governmental organisation devoted to the rule of law and development.

 In August 2020, the United Nations Human Rights Council, the highest human rights organ in the United Nations, appointed Khan to the position of Special Rapporteur on freedom of expression and opinion.

-Irene Khan is currently the Chair of the Supervisory Board of BRAC International.
+Khan is currently the chair of the supervisory board of BRAC International.

-On January 23, 2024, Khan visited the Philippines and met with civil society and various organizations including the National Human Rights Commission and the National Privacy Commission to examine the state of rights to freedom of opinion and expression in the Philippines.
+On 23 January 2024, Khan visited the Philippines and met with civil society and various organisations including the National Human Rights Commission and the National Privacy Commission to examine the state of rights to freedom of opinion and expression in the Philippines.

-In January 2025 she visited Zambia for ten days at the invitation of the government of Zambia to assess the state of freedom of expression in that country.
+In January 2025, Khan visited Zambia for ten days at the invitation of the government of Zambia to assess the state of freedom of expression in that country.